INN/docs/staffing/onboarding/mamp-setup.md

 ![MAMP Startup Screen](mamp-startup.png)

 - Click "Start Servers" and you're ready to go!
-- Add some files to your server roon at /Applications/MAMP/htdocs and Visit http://localhost:8888 to view your server.
+- Add some files to your server root at `/Applications/MAMP/htdocs` and visit [http://localhost:8888](http://localhost:8888) to view your server.
-- To access server utilities and tools, visit http://localhost:8888/MAMP/
+- To access server utilities and tools, visit [http://localhost:8888/MAMP/](http://localhost:8888/MAMP/)
-- To access MySQL using phpMyAdmin, visit http://localhost:8888/phpMyAdmin/
+- To access MySQL using phpMyAdmin, visit [http://localhost:8888/phpMyAdmin/](http://localhost:8888/phpMyAdmin/)

 ## Changing PHP Versions